Chimney Sweep Costs

 State of Chimney

 The state of the chimney can also affect the cost of the job.
-A chimney in a very bad state will take much longer to sweep than chimneys that don't require sweeping.
+A chimney in a very bad state will take much longer to sweep than one that is well-maintained.

 If your chimney hasn't been swept for a good few years, then you can expect the job to take a little bit longer and, therefore, you may end up paying slightly more than average for the job.